 Once the investment proposal is approved, applicants may submit a citizenship application with the payment of all due diligence fees and 10% of the government processing fees.

 Within 3-4 months, successful applicants will receive an Approval in Principle, at which point he/she must pay the remaining balance of the government fees and finalize the business investment before obtaining the Certificate of Citizenship.

-Applicants may qualify for citizenship by investing a US$400,000 in CIU-approved real estate projects.
+Applicants may qualify for citizenship by investing a US$400,000 or US$200,000 if made jointly with a related party in CIU-approved real estate projects.
 For a list of approved projects, see http://cip.gov.ag/investment-options/real-estate/approved-development-projects/

 Before submitting a citizenship application, the investor and property developer must enter into a binding purchasing agreement, subject to citizenship application approval.
 The applicant must also pay due diligence fees and 10% of government fees in order for the CIU to consider the application.